The Cartels and Leniency Review: Spain

 - immediate cessation of participation in the infringement, unless the CNMC considers participation necessary to preserve the effectiveness of an investigation;

-- no evidence relating to the application for the exemption has been destroyed;
+- no evidence relating to the application for the exemption is to have been destroyed;

-- there has been no direct or indirect disclosure to third parties, other than the competition authorities, of the fact of the evidence's contemplated application or any of its content; and
+- no direct or indirect disclosure is to have been made to third parties, other than the competition authorities, of the evidence or the fact of the contemplated application or any of its content; and

-- no measures have been adopted to coerce other undertakings to participate in the infringement.
-This last obligation is only required for full leniency applicants.
+- no measures are to have been adopted to coerce other undertakings to participate in the infringement (this final obligation is only required for full leniency applicants).

 Full cooperation with the CNMC during the proceedings is the leniency beneficiary's main obligation.
 Full cooperation implies that applicants must:

-- provide the CNMC, without delay, with all relevant information and evidence relating to the presumed cartel that is either in the applicant's possession or available to it;
+- provide the CNMC, without delay, with all relevant information and evidence relating to the presumed cartel that is either in the applicant's possession or available to the applicant;

 - remain available to the CNMC to respond, without delay, to all requests that could contribute to establishing the underlying facts;